null-none/crel2/README.md

 The best way to make DOM elements is via `document.createElement`, but making lots of them with it is tedious.

-Crel makes this process easier.

-Inspiration was taken from [laconic](https://github.com/joestelmach/laconic), but Crel wont screw with your bad in-DOM event listeners, and it's smaller, faster, etc...

 # Installing